martinmo/rolevm/README.md

 [![Build Status](https://travis-ci.org/martinmo/rolevm.svg?branch=master)](https://travis-ci.org/martinmo/rolevm)

-RoleVM is a minimal, efficient role-based programming runtime for Java, based on `java.lang.invoke` and `jdk.dynalink`.
+RoleVM is a research prototype of a minimal, efficient role-based programming runtime for Java, based on `java.lang.invoke` and `jdk.dynalink`.
 It is entirely written in Java and consists of a small Java agent and an accompanying runtime library.
+This version can handle more than one role per player as well as more than one player per role.
+Furthermore, it solves the inherent memory leaks and concurrency issues of the first version, which is still available in the `rolevm-1.x` branch.

 ## How does it work?